cossacklabs/product-docs/acra/acra-in-depth/architecture/api_service.md

 # Which FRs/NFRs does it implement

-* Secure data encryption
+* Data encryption/decryption
-* Transparent tokenization/detokenization (kind of anonymization, [read more]({{< ref "acra/security-controls/tokenization/_index.md" >}}))
+* Tokenization/detokenization (kind of anonymization, [read more]({{< ref "acra/security-controls/tokenization/_index.md" >}}))
-* Transparent encryption/decryption with masking (leaving some part of data unencrypted, [read more]({{< ref "acra/security-controls/tokenization/_index.md" >}}))
+* Encryption/decryption with masking (leaving some part of data unencrypted, [read more]({{< ref "acra/security-controls/tokenization/_index.md" >}}))
+* HMAC calculation for search of encrypted value in a database
-* Encrypted data in the database will remain protected and useless unless AcraTranslator has access to encryption keys
+* Encrypted data will remain protected and useless unless AcraTranslator has access to encryption keys
 * All cryptographic operations are performed on AcraTranslator side, application won't have to deal with the keys at all